NVIDIA/egl-x11/README.md

 In addition, this library depends on a (still somewhat experimental) interface in the NVIDIA driver, which is supported only in 560 or later series drivers.

+For full functionality, it also needs the explicit sync protocol added to version 1.4 of the Present and DRI3 extensions, which is available in XWayland 24.1 and later.
+Without explicit sync support, you may get reduced performance and out-of-order frames.

 To build and install, use Meson:

 ```sh